The HyperTexts

 make that so amazingly good.
 In my opinion, the poem is like Don Quixote

-compressed into a few lines.
-If this poem doesn't stir something inside you,
+compressed into a few stellar lines.

 1782 — Robert Burns, generally considered to be the greatest Scottish poet,